Loading...

 Lab 10: Manage File Permissions and Ownership

 Investigate and correct overly permissive access on a sensitive log file in /var/log using ownership and permission controls.
-Validate the outcome with permission inspection and reason about secure defaults using umask.
+Validate the result and set a more secure default behavior using umask.

 security users core